vendasta/content-style-guide/04-grammar-and-mechanics.md

 - Meg won first place in last year’s Walktober contest.
 - We hosted a group of eigth graders who are learning to code.

-(Sometimes it feels weird to use "1" instead of "one."
+(Sometimes it feels weird to use "one" instead of "1."
 Just go with your gut.)

 Numbers over 3 digits get commas: